-$\Box$ No. (If no, skip to question 8.2.2)
+[ ] No. (If no, skip to question 8.2.2) [x] Yes.

-If yes, describe which funds you will combine.
-Combined funds may include, but are not limited to:

-☑ Title XX (Social Services Block Grant, SSBG)
+- If yes, describe which funds you will combine.
+Combined funds may include, but are not limited to: - [x] Title XX (Social Services Block Grant, SSBG)

-□ Title IV B 21st Century Community Learning Center Funds (Every Student Succeeds Act)

-- □ State- or Territory-only child care funds - $\Box$ TANF direct funds for child care not transferred into CCDF

-□ Title IV-B funds (Social Security Act)

-- □ Title IV-E funds (Social Security Act) - □ Other.
-Describe: Click or tap here to enter text.

-- If yes, what does the Lead Agency use combined funds to support, such as extending the day or year of services available (i.e., full-day, full-year programming for working families), smoothing transitions for children, enhancing and aligning quality of services, linking comprehensive services to children in child care, or developing the supply of child care for vulnerable populations?
-Title XX funds are transferred to general CCDF funds and used for child care subsidy. - 8.2.2 Funds used to meet CCDF matching and MOE requirements

-Lead Agencies may use public funds and donated funds to meet CCDF match and maintenance of effort (matching MOE) requirements.

-Note: Lead Agencies that use State pre-Kindergarten funds to meet matching requirements must check State pre-Kindergarten funds and public and/or private funds.

-Use of private funds for match or maintenance-of-effort: Donated funds do not need to be under the administrative control of the Lead Agency to qualify as an expenditure for federal match.
-However, Lead Agencies must identify and designate in the State/Territory CCDF Plan the donated funds given to public or private entities to implement the CCDF child care program.

-Not applicable.
-The Lead Agency is a Territory (skip to 8.3.1).

-a.
-Does the Lead Agency use public funds to meet match requirements?

-□ Yes.
-If yes, describe which funds are used: Click or tap here to enter text.

-b.
-Does the Lead Agency use donated funds to meet match requirements?

-$\Box$ Yes.
-If yes, identify the entity(ies) designated to receive donated funds:

-- i.
-Donated directly to the state.

-- ii.
-Donated to a separate entity(ies) designated to receive donated funds.
-If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: Click or tap here to enter text.
+[ ] Title IV B 21st Century Community Learning Center Funds (Every Student Succeeds Act) [ ] State- or Territory-only child care funds [ ] TANF direct funds for child care not transferred into CCDF [ ] Title IV-B funds (Social Security Act) [ ] Title IV-E funds (Social Security Act) [ ] Other.
+Describe: ii.
+If yes, what does the Lead Agency use combined funds to support, such as extending the day or year of services available (i.e., full-day, full-year programming for working families), smoothing transitions for children, enhancing and aligning quality of services, linking comprehensive services to children in child care, or developing the supply of child care for vulnerable populations?
+Title XX funds are transferred to general CCDF funds and used for child care subsidy.
+Funds used to meet CCDF matching and MOE requirements may use public funds and donated funds to meet CCDF match and maintenance of match and maintenance of MOE) requirements. encies that use State pre-Kindergarten funds to meet matching requirements must e-Kindergarten funds and public and/or private funds. the adı Howev ministra er, Lead funds for match or maintenance-of-effort: Donated funds do not need to be under tive control of the Lead Agency to qualify as an expenditure for federal match.
+Agencies must identify and designate in the State/Territory CCDF Plan the donated public or private entities to implement the CCDF child care program. []Not applica ble.
+The Lead Agency is a Territory (skip to 8.3.1). a.
+Does t he Lead Agency use public funds to meet match requirements? []Yes .
+If yes, describe which funds are used: [x] No. b.
+Does the Lead Agency use donated funds to meet match requirements? [ ] Yes .
+If yes, identify the entity(ies) designated to receive donated funds: i. [ ] Donated directly to the state. ii. [ ] Donated to a separate entity(ies) designated to receive donated funds.
+If checked, identify the name, address, contact, and type of entities designated to receive private donated funds: [ x ] No. C. he Lead Agency certify that, if State expenditures for pre-Kindergarten programs ed to meet the MOE requirements, the following is true:

-- 🗆 No.

-c.
-Does the Lead Agency certify that, if State expenditures for pre-Kindergarten programs are used to meet the MOE requirements, the following is true:

-- The Lead Agency did not reduce its level of effort in full-day/full-year child care services. - The Lead Agency ensures that pre-Kindergarten programs meet the needs of working parents. - The estimated percentage of the MOE requirement that will be met with pre-Kindergarten expenditures (does not to exceed 20 percent). - If the percentage is more than 10 percent of the MOE requirement, the State will coordinate its pre-Kindergarten and child care services to expand the availability of child care.
+- The Lead Agency did not reduce its level of effort in full-day/full-year child care services. - The Lead Agency ensures that pre-Kindergarten programs meet the needs of working parents.

+- The estimated percentage of the MOE requirement that will be met with pre-Kindergarten expenditures (does not to exceed 20 percent). - If the percentage is more than 10 percent of the MOE requirement, the State will coordinate its pre-Kindergarten and child care services to expand the availability of child care.